How Much Do You Pay For Therapy?

 • Over 90% of kids who die due to suicide have a mental illness.

-• About 40% of students with mental illness quit high school.
+• About 40% of students with cognitive illness quit high school.

 Source: rawpixel.com